GameChangerFinance/gamechanger.wallet/docs/transactions/quick-start.md

                         "assets": [{ "policyId": "ada", "assetName": "ada", "quantity": "1500000"}] },
                 ],
-                // Add these lines if you also want multisig wallets to be able to run this script
+                // Add these lines if you also want seamless support for multisig wallets
                 // "options": {
                 //     "autoProvision": {
                 //         "workspaceNativeScript": true